Lines in the plane with the $L_1$ metric: Lines in finite metric spaces

 \begin{theorem} Let $X$ be a set of $n$ points in the plane with the $L_1$ metric.
 If there is no universal line, then $X$ induces at least $\lceil n/2\rceil$ lines. \end{theorem}

 Let us briefly mention the main ideas of the proof.
-Introduce a graph $G$ on the vertex set $X$ as follows.
-Fix a line $L$ and suppose that $F$ is the family of all increasing pairs that induce $L$.
-According to some rule, we select one member of $F$ and put an edge between the two points.
+Introduce an oriented graph $G$ on the vertex set $X$ as follows.
+Fix a line $L$ (this is a finite subset of $X$) and suppose that $F$ is the family of all increasing pairs that induce $L$.
+According to a certain rule, we select one member of $F$ and put an arrow between the two points.
 Repeat this for all lines.
-Do the same for all lines and decreasing pairs as well.
-With a few exceptions, distinct edges edges represent distinct lines.
-Whenever two edges represent the same line, delete one of the edges.
+Do the same for all lines, and for decreasing pairs as well.
+With a few exceptions, distinct arrows represent distinct lines.
+Whenever two arrows represent the same line, delete one of the arrows.
 The resulting graph $G'$ may have some isolated vertices (and indeed, the original graph $G$ may have them as well).
-But a careful analysis ensures that for each isolated vertex there is another point nearby, which has degree at least 2.
-Counting the degrees, we find out that there are at least the required number of edges, and hence at least the required number of lines.
+But a careful analysis ensures that for each isolated vertex there is a nearby point with degree at least 2.
+Counting the degrees, we find out that there are at least the required number of arrows, and hence at least the required number of lines.

+In the rest of this paper, we will always assume that $X$ contains no universal lines.